kamillamamatova/FocusUp/README.md

 ### Connecting Notion

 1. Open the **Notion Sync** section at the bottom of the app
-2. Click **Connect Notion** — you'll be taken to Notion to approve the connection
+2. Click **Connect Notion**, you'll be taken to Notion to approve the connection
-3. During sign-in, Notion will ask which pages FocusUp can access — select at least one database
+3. During sign-in, Notion will ask which pages FocusUp can access, select at least one database
 4. After approving, you'll be returned to FocusUp
 5. Click **Show my Notion databases** and choose where your logs should go